 This feature allows the user to override the Boot Option Priorities setting in the Boot menu, and instead boot the system with one of the listed devices.
+This is a one-time override.

 Appendix A

 BIOS Error Beep Codes

 During the POST (Power-On Self-Test) routines, which are performed at each system boot, errors may occur.